hstreamdb/docs/docs/zh/reference/cli.md

 SELECT a FROM demo EMIT CHANGES;
 ```

-This will only select field `a` from stream demo.
+This will only select field `a` from the stream demo.

 How to terminate a query?